bgorai005/deeplearning_assignment1/README.md

 The goal of this project is to develop a deep learning model capable of accurately classifying Fashion-MNIST images into one of the 10 categories.
 This involves:
 - Building a flexible neural network architecture with multiple hidden layers
 - Using various activation functions and optimization algorithms
-- Exploring hyperparameter tuning via Grid Search and Bayesian Optimization techniques
+- Exploring hyperparameter tuning via  Bayesian Optimization technique.

 ## Optimization Algorithms
 The following optimization techniques are implemented: